frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-16.md

 ### Extend the clan

 Another week, another Frother baby.
 This time from an Ex-Frother with deep roots in the team, **Jack Furnish**.
-Congrats jack! 👼
+Congrats Jack! 👼